justSteve/wsl-4-claude/README.md

-# Claude WSL Environment
+# wsl-4-claude

-A "best known configuration" for WSL environments optimized for running Claude Code with GitHub integration.
+A best known configuration for WSL environments optimized for Claude Code and GitHub integration

 ## Overview